 In November 2016, the Victorian Government released Ending Family Violence: Victoria’s Plan for Change.

-The plan will work towards the following outcomes:
+The 10-year plan will work towards the following outcomes:

 - Family violence and gender inequality are not tolerated.

 - Victim survivors, vulnerable children and families, are safe and supported to recover and thrive.

 - Perpetrators are held to account, engaged and connected.

 - Preventing and responding to family violence is systemic and enduring.

 The Northern Integrated Family Violence Services Regional Integration Committee and the NIFVS Coordination Team are involved in regional consultation and implementation of aspects of the plan.

 Policy and Legislation

 Find below the key policy and legislation relating to family violence work in Victoria.